 How to Use Morning Meeting Questions

 Morning questions for students are often a good way to bridge the gap between what was learned yesterday and what will be learned today.
-You can even use the questions to pique students’ interests in a new topic.
+You can even use the questions to pique students’ interest in a new topic.

 You can also use morning meeting questions for kids to learn more about your students and let them get to know one another better.
 These questions are particularly good at the beginning of the year but can be used at any time.
 Fun and silly questions are another good way to encourage bonding in your class.